Sam LeCure: Los Angeles Dodgers

 On January 12, 2016, LeCure signed a minor league contract with the Arizona Diamondbacks organization.
 He was released prior to the start of the season on March 28.

 LeCure signed a minor league contract with the Los Angeles Dodgers on April 7, 2016.
 In 31 appearances (12 starts) for the Triple-A Oklahoma City Dodgers, he compiled a 5–5 record and 4.55 ERA with 73 strikeouts across 91 innings of work.
 LeCure elected free agency following the season on November 7.

 Broadcasting career

 In 2023 LeCure is in his sixth season as an analyst and co-host for the Cincinnati Reds Emmy Award-winning "Reds Live" pre-game and post-game shows on FanDuel Sports Network Ohio and part-time color analyst for select games on the Reds Radio Network.

 Personal life

 LeCure is the youngest of eight children.
-He also likes milk with his pop-tarts.